jyryu1/Concept-of-a-Portable-Covid-19-Diagnosis-Kit/README.md

 **We will be protected, when we detect it.**

-**A possible design for CRISPR-based corona detection kit which people could use at home**
+**A possible design for CRISPR-based corona detection kit which people could use at home or office**

 Portable Covid-19 diagnosis kits help control the spread of the virus STOPCovid technology is designed for laboratory use